siddhitripathi25/CodeGraphContext/docs/docs/installation.md

-# Installation
+## 🧩 Installation Guide

-This page details the installation process for CodeGraphContext.
+Welcome to **CodeGraphContext**!
+This guide provides a clear and seamless path to installing and configuring the tool, from prerequisites to launching your server.

-## Prerequisites
+## ⚙️ Prerequisites

-Before you begin, ensure you have the following installed:
+Ensure the following are installed before you begin:

--   **Python:** Version 3.8 or higher.
+- **Python**: Version 3.8 or higher.
--   **AI Agentic Coding Tool:** An MCP-compatible AI assistant (e.g., Gemini, Claude, etc.) if you plan to use the MCP server.
+- **AI Agentic Coding Tool**: An MCP-compatible AI assistant (e.g., Gemini, Claude) if you plan to use the MCP server.

-## Getting Started
+## 🚀 Getting Started

+Follow these steps to set up **CodeGraphContext** effortlessly.

 ### 1. Install from PyPI